Skip to content

 ]

-This creates two webhooks that are run sequentially for the execution policy before a privacy request runs.
+This request creates two webhooks that are run sequentially according to the order returned in the response body before a privacy request runs.

 Update a single webhook